 A list of advisory board members on ACC’s website previously included Rob Sisson, the executive director of ConservAmerica, another nonprofit organization that aims to be a center-right environmentalist group.
 Despite declarations that it is a conservative group, ConservAmerica also opposed the construction of the Dakota Access oil pipeline and has been generally critical towards natural gas exploration.

 Benjamin “Benji” Backer, the president of ACC, was formerly the co-chair for Young Americans for Mitt Romney in Wisconsin and has written for right-of-center websites such as the Daily Caller, RedState, and the Blaze.

-Danielle Butcher serves as the chief operating officer of ACC and is responsible for the group’s national strategy.
+Danielle Butcher is the chief operating officer of ACC and is responsible for the group’s national strategy.
 She previously worked as an outreach coordinator for Future Female Leaders.

 Nicholas Lindquist is ACC’s national policy director.
 His responsibilities within ACC include creating and implementing strategic visions for the organization.

-The IRS reports that as of the 2017 fiscal year, ACC has made less then $50,000 in gross receipts.
+The IRS reports that in 2017, ACC reported revenues less then $50,000 in gross receipts.

 A number of ACC’s founding coalition members, including R Street, receive grants from the environmentalist Energy Foundation and the left-wing Open Society Foundations.
 Furthermore, the OEC Action Fund receives grants from the left-wing Joyce Foundation, Energy Foundation, and Rockefeller Family Fund.

 ACC’s IRS Form 990 filing for 2018, including its redacted Schedule B (containing donation amounts but not contributors’ names) is available here.

 ACC’s Form 1023 application for IRS recognition of tax exempt status is archived here.